avrae/avrae/docs/aliasing/api.rst

 Cvars can be written or deleted in Draconic using :meth:`.AliasCharacter.set_cvar` and :meth:`.AliasCharacter.delete_cvar`, respectively.

-All characters contain some built-in character variables (see :ref:`cvar-table`).
+All characters contain some built-in character variables (see :ref:`attribute-cvar-table`).
 These cannot be overwritten.

 User Variables
 ^^^^^^^^^^^^^^